Paul Volcker: Post–Federal Reserve

-In 2001 Paul Volcker joined The Conference Board, an economic and business think-tank based in NY, as a senior advisor supporting research on corporate governance, analysis of business cylcles and economic policy.
+In 2001, Volcker joined The Conference Board, an economic and business think-tank based in NY, as a senior advisor supporting research on corporate governance, analysis of business cylcles and economic policy.
 His activities there primarily focused on guiding the research staff and engaging global business leaders to support The Conference Board's activities promoting free-markets, economic analysis and responsible corporate governance.
 Other Federal Reserve Chairs affiliated with The Conference Board include Alan Greenspan, who was a researcher there from 1948 to 1953, when it was known as the National Industrial Conference Board.
 In April 2004, the United Nations assigned Volcker to research possible corruption in the Iraqi Oil for Food program.
 In the report summarizing its research, Volcker criticized Kojo Annan, son of then-UN Secretary-General Kofi Annan, and the Swiss company Cotecna Inspection SA, Kojo's employer, for trying to conceal their relationship.
 He concluded in his March 2005, report that "there is no evidence that the selection of Cotecna, in 1998, was subject to improper influence of the Secretary General in the bidding or selection process."
-While Volcker did not implicate the Secretary General in the selection process, however, he did cast serious doubt on Kofi Annan, whose "management performance ... fell short of the standards that the United Nations Organization should strive to maintain."
+While Volcker did not implicate Secretary General Annan in the selection process, he did cast serious doubt on Annan, whose "management performance ... fell short of the standards that the United Nations Organization should strive to maintain".
 Volcker was a director of the United Nations Association of the United States of America between 2000 and 2004, prior to his being appointed to the Independent Inquiry by Kofi Annan.

-As of October 2006, he was the chairman of the board of trustees of the influential Washington-based financial advisory body, the Group of Thirty, and a member of the Trilateral Commission.
+As of October 2006, Volcker was the chairman of the board of trustees of the influential Washington-based financial advisory body, the Group of Thirty, and a member of the Trilateral Commission.
 He had a long association with the Rockefeller family, not only with his positions at Chase Bank and the Trilateral Commission, but also through membership of the trust committee of Rockefeller Group, Inc., which he joined in 1987.
 That entity managed, at one time, the Rockefeller Center on behalf of the numerous members of the Rockefeller family.
 He was a chairman and an honorary trustee of International House, the cultural exchange residence and program center in New York City.
 He was a founding member of the Trilateral Commission and a long-time member of the Bilderberg Group.